happynear/py-faster-rcnn/windows/ReadMe.md

 # Configuration

- - Compile the DLL project `caffe.binding` in caffe-windows solution.
+ - Build the DLL project `caffe.binding` in caffe-windows solution.
  - Change include and library folders in **this Faster-RCNN project** to your own folders.
- - Compile.
+ - Build.